-A workshop titled ‘Field-level Implementation Strategies of Uplifting the Lives of Elderly People Programme’ was held on July 23, 2017 at PKSF Bhaban.
+A workshop titled ‘Field-level Implementation Strategies of Uplifting the Quality of Lives of the Elderly People Programme’ was held on July 23, 2017 at PKSF Bhaban.
 A total of 120 Focal Persons and Programme Organisers from 52 POs took part in the daylong workshop.
-PKSF Chairman Dr Qazi Kholiquzzaman Ahmad, Managing Director Mr Md Abdul Karim, and Deputy Managing Director (Programme) Mr Md Fazlul Kader were present at the inaugural session of the workshop.
-Mr Abul Hasan Md Abdul Qaiyum, Deputy General Manager (Programme) of PKSF, gave a presentation and discussed strategies for the Programme implementation at the field level.
+PKSF Chairman Dr. Qazi Kholiquzzaman Ahmad, Managing Director Mr. Md Abdul Karim, and Deputy Managing Director (Programme) Mr. Md.
+Fazlul Kader were present at the inaugural session of the workshop.
+Mr. Abul Hasan Md Abdul Qaiyum, Deputy General Manager (Programme) of PKSF, gave a presentation and discussed the strategies of the Programme for implementation at the field level.

 PUBLICATION & DOCUMENTATION

 With a view to conduct the field-level activities, ‘Uplifting the Quality of the Lives of the Elderly People Programme’ has already published a Guideline of field operation’ for supports of focal persons and programme organizers.
 Besides, a 36-pages Photo Album and 21-minutes documentary titled “Rangiye Diye jao” on the activities of elderly people has also been released from the Elderly programme unit.
 This unit also published a 16-pages news-letter that contains news, features, case studies, interviews, info- graphics, bar graph, photo albums etc. which has been earned reputation from every section.
 Besides, a brochure has also been published in both Bangla and English from this Unit.